Corpo Truppe Volontarie: The CTV under Bastico (April-October 1937)

+In addition, the mixed division Frecce Nere was added.

+The CTV under Berti (October 1937–October 1938)

+After the victory at Santander, the CTV was reorganized again in the fall of 1937.
+The new commander was General Mario Berti, and the divisions under his command were reduced from three to two (Littorio and XXIII Marzo) due to the high losses.
+In the winter, the mixed Frecce Division was added, which essentially consisted of the Frecce Azurre and Frecce Nere brigades.

+The CTV under Gambara (October 1938 - April 1939)

+For the final phase of the war, command of the CTV was transferred to Gastone Gambara on October 24, 1938.
+The CTV forces at the Catalonia Offensive now consisted of the new division Littorio d'Assalto as well as the three mixed divisions Frecce Nere, Frecce Azurre and Frecce Verdi.

+Recruitment

+The casualty registers suggest that the army personnel consisted disproportionately of recruits from the southern regions of Italy and the islands.
+Northern and central Italy contained about two-thirds of the total Italian population, but only a third of all of the CTV's fallen army soldiers came from these regions.
+In contrast, southern Italy and the islands, with only a third of the total population, accounted for two thirds of the fallen army soldiers.

 Timeline

 1936

-3 September : Republican forces from Catalonia, under the command of Captain Alberto Bayo, made a landing on Majorca.
+3 September: Republican forces from Catalonia, under the command of Captain Alberto Bayo, made a landing on Majorca.
 His formations were the target of the Italian Air Force, which attacked on 24 October.
 On the same date, Italian bombers and fighters launched their first air raid on Madrid.
 That was intended to demonstrate to the Republican forces the power of Franco's allies.
 In the following days, they began a series of bombing raids on the Spanish capital.

-2 November : Italian and German bombers and their fighter escorts were attacked by Soviet aircraft, nicknamed "Chatos" by the Spanish, which resulted in some losses for the Italians.
+2 November: Italian and German bombers and their fighter escorts were attacked by Soviet aircraft, nicknamed "Chatos" by the Spanish, which resulted in some losses for the Italians.

-12 December : After the failure of Franco's offensive on Madrid, Mussolini decided to send regular army forces to Spain.
+12 December: After the failure of Franco's offensive on Madrid, Mussolini decided to send regular army forces to Spain.
 Mussolini made that decision after he had consulted Italian Minister of Foreign Affairs Galeazzo Ciano and General Mario Roatta, who were then two of the most influential men in Italy.
 Roatta was made the Commander-in-Chief of the Italian "expeditionary force".
 General Luigi Frusci became his Deputy Commander.

-23 December : The first formation of 3,000 troops landed in Cadiz and was called the "Italian Army Mission".
+23 December: The first formation of 3,000 troops landed in Cádiz and was called the "Italian Army Mission".